pmelman/sequenceKmeans/README.md

 # sequenceKmeans
 This is a tool for performing K-means clustering on a set of protein strings.
 The scripts contained here can be used to transform a set of protein sequences into a set of feature vectors by using K-means feature learning.
+Multithreading is supported, simply change the value of ncpus.

 stringKmeans.py is a stand-alone module whose syntax is based upon the scikit-learn kmeans function.